Convert ODT to PPTX

 Q: What if my document has no headings?

-Q: Is formatting preserved?
+Q: Is text formatting preserved in the slides?

 Q: How many slides will be created?

-Q: Can I convert back to ODT?
+Q: Can I convert the PPTX back to ODT?